All American semiconductor - SEMIQ

 There are roughly 4 million shares outstanding.

 After repaying all creditors in March 2016 (On March 29, 2016, we received a final distribution of US$112 thousand), a few months later $5.68 per share were distributed to shareholders.
-There may be roughly another $1 per share still to be distributed to shareholders, plus anything that could be awarded by the court (or in out-of-court settlements) as a result of SEMIQ's latest lawsuit, against their former capacitors suppliers.
+Additional liquidations may derive from anything that could be awarded by the court (or by way of out-of-court settlements) as a result of SEMIQ's latest lawsuit, against their former capacitors suppliers.

 Shares were cancelled after the ch 11 was closed.